build-trust/ockam/README.md

 # End-to-End Trustful communication using Relays.

 Let's build a solution for a very common topology.
-A application service and an application client running in two private networks wish to communicate with each other without exposing ports on the Internet.
+An application service and an application client running in two private networks wish to communicate with each other without exposing ports on the Internet.

 ```bash